We had three wonderful answers to last month’s COTM, but Dr. Segarra’s comprehensive response takes the cake.

-What further tests would you do?
+What antibiotics would you choose?

 What is the ultimate disposition for this patient?

-The post Case of the Month April 2017 – Answer appeared first on The Original Kings of County.
+The post Case of the Month – July 2017 – Answer appeared first on The Original Kings of County.